-- post content which will embarrass the Council or yourself - reduce your credibility by posting your every personal thought especially if you're complaining - moderate posts unless they are abusive blocking someone or deleting their posts without just cause will incur accusations of "censorship" - use council jargon or corporate speak - ignore comments and private messages - say anything you cannot substantiate if you don't know the answer, let the individual know you're looking into the matter - argue with customers or inflame a discussion - refer customers to another channel such as email or telephone if they've contacted you via Twitter, you should respond in kind.
-The exception would be sensitive topics such as comments in relation to Planning applications, etc. - follow or share political opinions or groups which could otherwise compromise the Council's impartial service to the government - broadcast or talk at people.
-Users who post information which is mostly information-sharing have twice as many followers than those who post mostly relating to themselves - cover up mistakes, be honest and you'll get more respect for it in the long run - disclose personal information to do so would be in contravention of the Information Security Incident Policy and the social media platform's rules - assume that social media will look after itself you will need to invest time, enthusiasm and energy to make it work.
-And don't leave your accounts unattended for long spells - share your passwords with anyone other than the Communications Team.
+- post content which will embarrass the Council or yourself - reduce your credibility by posting your every personal thought especially if you're complaining - moderate posts unless they are abusive blocking someone or deleting their posts without just cause will incur accusations of "censorship" - use council jargon or corporate speak - ignore comments and private messages (unless engaging will inflame a situation or the comment is clearly politically motivated, or the person commenting has received an answer multiple times to the same question) - say anything you cannot substantiate if you don't know the answer, let the individual know you're looking into the matter - argue with customers or inflame a discussion - refer customers to another channel such as email or telephone if they've contacted you via Twitter, you should respond in kind.
+The exception would be sensitive topics such as comments in relation to planning applications, etc. - follow or share political opinions or groups which could otherwise compromise the Council's impartial service to the government - broadcast or talk at people.
+Users who post information which is mostly information-sharing have twice as many followers than those who post mostly relating to themselves - cover up mistakes, be honest and you'll get more respect for it in the long run - disclose personal information to do so would be in contravention of the Information Security Incident Policy and the social media platform's rules - assume that social media will look after itself you will need to invest time, enthusiasm and energy to make it work. - share your passwords with anyone other than the Communications Team.